This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-- Reduce driving at night, dusk, or dawn, when visibility is more difficult.
+- Reduce driving at night, dusk, or dawn when visibility is more difficult.

 Before you drive:

 - Wear clean corrective lenses or contacts with an up-to-date prescription.
 This can help ensure that you have the best possible vision while driving.

 - Make sure your mirrors are properly adjusted.
 This can help improve peripheral vision while driving.

 - Choose roads that are well-lit; avoid poorly lit areas.